gymrek-lab/gymreklab.github.io/doc/LabWebsite.rst

   .. dropdown:: More details

-    If your build succeeded, you can view the built preview by clicking on the green check mark and then the "Details" link.
-The built preview will be hosted at a temporary website.
+    If your build succeeded, you can preview it by clicking on the green check mark and then the "Details" link.
+The preview will be hosted at a temporary website.
 You can share the link to this site to get feedback from other people.

     Otherwise, you can view a log of the error messages by clicking on the red X. If the build failed, you should add another commit to fix it.

     .. image:: https://raw.githubusercontent.com/bioinfo-ucsd/wiki/3f99ade31c5f2daaaed93cf00d1b67980a9e28da/wiki/images/previewing_the_docs.png

-10. Once the build succeeds and a reviewer has approved your pull request, scroll down to the bottom of the pull request and click "Merge".
+10. Once the build succeeds and a reviewer has approved your pull request, scroll down to the bottom of the pull request and click "Merge pull request".
 You're done!
 Just wait a few minutes for your changes to go live.

 Editing pages locally
 +++++++++++++++++++++